dexplo/jupyter_to_medium/README.md

 ```

 If successful, a message will be printed with the URL to your post.
 Additionally, JSON data will be returned as a dictionary containing the returned request from Medium.

+## Works for Classic Notebook not Jupyter Lab

+Currently, this package only works for the "classic" Jupyter Notebook and is not available in Jupyter Lab.
+If you have experience making Jupyter Lab extensions, please let me know.

 ## Troubleshooting